-The mountains and seascape make Vancouver an outdoor playground for hiking, skiing, kayaking, cycling, and sailing—and so much more—while the cuisine and arts scenes are equally diverse, reflecting the makeup of Vancouver's ethnic (predominantly Asian) mosaic.
+Vancouver is a delicious juxtaposition of urban sophistication and on-your-doorstep wilderness adventure.
+The mountains and seascape make the city an outdoor playground for hiking, skiing, kayaking, cycling, and sailing—and so much more—while the cuisine and arts scenes are equally diverse, reflecting the makeup of Vancouver's ethnic (predominantly Asian) mosaic.

-More than 8 million visitors each year come to this, Canada's third-largest metropolitan area.
+More than 8 million visitors each year come to Vancouver, Canada's third-largest metropolitan area.
 Because of its peninsula location, traffic flow is a contentious issue.
 Thankfully, Vancouver is wonderfully walkable, especially in the downtown core.
 The North Shore is a scoot across the harbor, and the rapid-transit system to Richmond and the airport means that staying in the more affordable ’burbs doesn't have to be synonymous with sacrificing convenience.
 The mild climate, exquisite natural scenery, and relaxed outdoor lifestyle keep attracting residents, and the number of visitors is increasing for the same reasons.
 People often get their first glimpse of Vancouver when catching an Alaskan cruise, and many return at some point to spend more time here.